romz-pl/pong-game/README.md

-# The clasic pong game based on SDL library
+# The clasic pong game

 1. More about the pong game can be found on [wiki pages](https://en.wikipedia.org/wiki/Pong).